chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

    * whether the vendor requires Purpose 1 consent.
    *
    * 0 - There is no special Purpose 1 treatmentstatus.
 Purpose 1 was
-   * disclosed normally (consent) as expected by Policy.
+   * disclosed normally (consent) as expected by TCF Policy.
    */
   purposeOneTreatment: 1,